Collection of Personal Information

 - All collected information will be protected from loss, unauthorised access, use, modification or disclosure or any other misuse intended or unintended.

-- Collected information which is disclosed to others (with clients permission) will be protected in the same fashion as per above.
+- Collected information that is disclosed to others (with clients permission) will be protected in the same fashion as per above.

-- All client personal records and documents relating to the clients business will be returned to the client, removed from computers and filing systems and/or destroyed (depending on clients wishes) when the clients contract with E-BAS Accounts has been terminated.
+- All client personal records and documents relating to the clients business will be returned to the client, removed from computers and filing systems and/or destroyed (depending on the client’s wishes) when the client’s contract with E-BAS Accounts has been terminated.

 - Clients will not be charged a nominal administrative fee to access their personal information but will be expected to cover postage costs etc. where necessary.